Using machine learning to parameterize moist convection: potential for modeling of climate, climate change and extreme events: Introduction

 We use a random forest (RF) \citep{breiman01,hastie_book} to learn the outputs of the RAS convection scheme which are the convective tendencies of temperature and specific humidity.
 Because we train on the output of RAS, the surface precipitation rate is implied by the mass-weighted vertical integral of the specific humidity tendency and does not have to be predicted separately.
 The RF consists of an ensemble of decision trees, and each tree makes predictions that are means over subsets of the training data.
 The final prediction from the RF is the average over all trees.
 As described in the next section, the RF has attractive properties for the parameterization problem in terms of preserving physical constraints such as energy conservation, and we will show that it leads to accurate and stable simulations of climate in the GCM.
 Running in a GCM is a non-trivial test of an ML parameterization because errors in the parameterization could push the temperature and humidity outside the domain of the training data as the GCM is integrated forward in time leading to large extrapolation errors \citep[cf.][]{krasnopolsky08,brenowitz18}.
-We also initially experimented with using shallow ANNs (e.g., a single hidden layer with 60 neurons), but we found that the resulting parameterization was slightly less accurate than the RF, did not conserve energy and did not always behave robustly when implemented in the GCM.
-We do not discuss these results further given recent advances in using different training and architecture for ANN parameterizations \citep{brenowitz18,rasp18}, and we instead focus on our promising results for the RF parameterization.
+We also initially experimented with using shallow ANNs (e.g., a single hidden layer with 60 neurons), but we found that the resulting parameterization was less robust than the RF and did not conserve energy without a post-prediction correction.
+We do not discuss these ANN results further given recent advances using different ANN training approaches and architectures \citep{brenowitz18,rasp18}, and we instead focus on our promising results for the RF parameterization.

 In addition to investigating the ability of the GCM with the RF parameterization to accurately simulate basic statistics of a control climate, we also investigate whether it accurately simulates extreme precipitation events and climate change.
 For extreme events, we show that special training is not needed to correctly capture the statistics of these events.
 For climate change, we expect that an ML parameterization trained on a control climate would not be able to generalize to a different climate to the extent that this requires extrapolation beyond the training data.
 Thus, the extent to which generalization is successful can depend on both the magnitude of the climate change and the range of unforced variability in the control climate.
 Interestingly, we also show that whether the climate is warming or cooling is important, and that generalization across climates is related to generalization across latitudes.
 It is also important to know whether training one parameterization on a combination of different climate states will work well since this would be necessary for transient climate-change simulations.
 Note that training on different climates is possible when training is based on model output (e.g., from a global CRM) as long as these simulations can be run for a sufficiently long period in a different climate.